Bortiz25/pet-store-website/README.md

   });
 ```
 This structure is mimicked each time we use the functions in our 'userController' or 'productController' `.js` files.

+> Next is a detailed overview of all of our functions in our 'productController' file

 **addProduct()**